 |---|---|---|

-| Immediate Medical Decisions | Attorney can make timely decisions | Delays due to Court of Protection application |
+| Immediate Medical Decisions | Attorney can make timely decisions based on the person’s known wishes | Delays of months while family applies to the Court of Protection |

-| Long-Term Financial Management | Attorney manages financial affairs efficiently | Potential for financial mismanagement or delays |
+| Long-Term Financial Management | Attorney manages financial affairs efficiently and immediately | Accounts frozen, bills unpaid, property cannot be sold until deputyship is granted |

 For more information on setting up an LPA, visit our page on what is LPA.